Yan-0001/kotatsu-parsers/CONTRIBUTING.md

 ## Help wanted ?

-If you need help or have some questions, ask a community in our [Discord server](https://discord.gg/PTd2bYgz9m).
+If you need help or have questions, join the community on our [Discord server](https://discord.gg/PTd2bYgz9m) and ask us.